lisawagner/easy-eats/README.md

 Imported the newly configured `useFetch` into the Create recipe page.
 Added in the functionality and tested.
 The configuration worked as intended.

-[TODO: add 'edit' ability to recipe cards]
+[TODO: Add 'edit' & 'delete' ability to recipe cards]

 ### `Redirect the User`